victortodoran/docker-magento/README.md

 ## Requirements

-This project requires the Docker and Docker Compose installed on the machine.
+This project requiresDocker and Docker Compose installed on the machine.
 Please follow the Docker installation steps from https://docs.docker.com/engine/installation/ and docker compose installation steps from https://docs.docker.com/compose/install/.

 ## Installation